mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

-## Accounting for the variability in gene copy number during the cell cycle {#sec:ch5_sec05}
+## Accounting for the Variability in Gene Copy Number During the Cell Cycle {#sec:ch5_sec05}

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu/chann_cap/src/theory/html/moment_dynamics_cell_division.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu/chann_cap/src/theory/html/moment_dynamics_cell_division.html) as an annotated Jupyter notebook.)

 When growing in rich media, bacteria can double every $\approx$ 20 minutes.
 With two replication forks, each traveling at $\approx$ 1000 bp per second, and a